magicwhale/SQUAD-Fusionnet/README.md

-tensorflow - (this model was trained with 1.7.0) nltk 	   - can be installed with 'sudo pip install -U nltk' glove 	   - the glove.6B unzipped directory from https://nlp.stanford.edu/projects/glove/ spacy      - install with pip install -U spacy train data - train-v1.1 from the SQUAD website dev data   - dev-v1.1 from the SQUAD website
+tensorflow - (this model was trained with 1.7.0) nltk 	   - can be installed with 'sudo pip install -U nltk' glove 	   - the glove.6B unzipped directory from https://nlp.stanford.edu/projects/glove/ CoVe       - call git clone https://github.com/rgsachin/CoVe.git in the home directory spacy      - install with pip install -U spacy spacy english corpus - install with python -m spacy download en train data - train-v1.1 from the SQUAD website dev data   - dev-v1.1 from the SQUAD website

-The 'glove.6B/' directory should be placed in the 'data/' directory 'train-v1.1.json' and 'dev-v1.1.json' should be placed in the home directory
+The 'glove.6B/' directory should be placed in the 'data/' directory 'train-v1.1.json' and 'dev-v1.1.json' should be placed in the home director.
+The 'CoVe' folder from github should be placed in the home directory.

 Setup:

 Before training, first download and extract glove.6B/ into the data directory, and place train-v1.1 in the home directory.

-Then, run
+If all the dependencies are set up already, the rest of the setup section is not needed.
+All that is needed is to call

+        python preprocess.py

+In order to preprocess the data.

+If the dependencies are not set up, run

         ./setup.sh